Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 ![Fixed CFG](./resources/fixed_cfg.png)

-From this image, we can start to see a main outer loop, a smaller nested loop, and branches that lead to the program terminating in success or failure.
+From this image, we can see a main outer loop, a smaller nested loop, and branches that lead to the program terminating in success or failure.

+Using the recovered CFG, we can now try to understand the algorithm behind the flag validation.

+Looking at the CFG, there are a couple useful things to note beforehand:

+- The incoming and outgoing values for RBP for a given block are known and constant.
+This could be done with constant propagation over the fixed CFG, or we can do it manually as there aren't many cases.
+For example, here is a summary of the indexes for different parts of the CFG.
+(Ranges are based on control flow, not numeric order).
+  - the start of the function (`case 0`) has an index of 0
+  - the outer-loop start `case 0xd` and `case 0xe` have an index of 1
+  - `case 0x7` and the inner-loop (`case 8` to `case 0xf`) have an index of 2
+  - the post-inner-loop (`case 0xf` to `case 4`) has an index of 0
+- the outer loop iterates over characters in the flag guess, as it starts by receiving a character from `getc()`, then processes it.
+- The inner loop validates a single character from the each guess and will branch to one of three options:
+  - continue
+  - exit with success
+  - exit with failure

 ### Understanding flag validation

+To understand the validation algorithm, we need to start by determining how our user input is interpreted and how this is being processed by the inner loop.

 ### Extracting the flag